Lauszus/LaunchPadFlightController/README.md

 The code is still in progress.
 I will update this readme with more information later on.

+# Video demonstrations

+Some video demonstrations of the flight controller can be seen at my [YouTube channel](https://www.youtube.com/user/kslauszus).

 # Current setup

 * Microcontroller: Tiva C Series TM4C123G LaunchPad